Evsei Agron: Criminal career

-Born in Leningrad, of Jewish origins, Agron immigrated to the United States in 1975.
-He swiftly gained control of criminal operations among the Soviet Jews living in Brighton Beach.
-Agron organized a motor fuel racket which would earn millions, if not billions, through fuel tax fraud.
+Agron also organized a motor fuel racket which would earn millions, if not billions, through fuel tax fraud.
 This type of fraud, which involved selling tax-free home heating oil as diesel fuel, eventually cost the state of New Jersey alone an estimated $1 billion annually in lost tax revenues.
-He ran many of his operations out of the El Caribe club, which was part-owned by Trump lawyer Michael Cohen.
 Other mobsters closed in on the fuel racket, and a rival organization began expanding its own criminal operations under Boris Goldberg, who, in 1989, would be charged under the Racketeer Influenced and Corrupt Organizations Act (RICO) for drug trafficking, armed robbery, extortion, arms dealing and attempted murder.